Complex and Adaptive Dynamical Systems: A Primer: Competitive Dynamics and Winning Coalitions

-The possibility to regulate the `speed' of the associative thought process arbitrarily by setting the $\Gamma_\varphi^\pm$ is important for applications.
-For a working cognitive system it is enough if the transient states are just stable for a certain minimal period, anything longer just would be a `waste of time'.
+The possibility to regulate the \qut{speed} of the associative thought process arbitrarily by setting {} $\Gamma_\varphi^\pm$ is important for applications.
+For a working cognitive system it is enough if the transient states are just stable for a certain minimal period, anything longer just would be a \qut{waste of time}. \runinhead{Cycles} The system in Fig.~\ref{cogSys_fig_7sites} is very small and the associative thought process soon settles into a cycle, since there are no incoming sensory signals in the simulation of Fig.~\ref{cogSys_fig_7sites}.